hpullenblasnik/solitary-prevalence/README.md

 09/21/2021

-This code provides documentation for the paper "The Population Prevalence of Solitary Confinement" by Hannah Pullen-Blasnik, Jessica T. Simes, and Bruce Western.
+This code provides documentation for the paper "[The Population Prevalence of Solitary Confinement]([url](https://www.science.org/doi/10.1126/sciadv.abj1928))" by Hannah Pullen-Blasnik, Jessica T. Simes, and Bruce Western, published in _Science Advances_.

 Per our data use agreement, data used in this analysis is not publicly available.
 Requests may be made for data access following a material transfer agreement to bruce.western@columbia.edu and simes@bu.edu.